 Open Educational Resources - AL$ & AB 798

-This initiative is designed to help faculty reduce students’ course materials expenses and maintaining course quality by expanding the use of high-quality open education resources (OER).
+This initiative is designed to help make college more affordable by expanding faculty adoption of high-quality free or low-cost open education resources (OER) in place of commercial textbooks.
 OER includes open licensed textbooks and materials as well as web-based resources (texts, multimedia, interactive) that reside in the public domain.
 The initiative contributes to Cal Poly's efforts to improve graduation rates as well as to make the campus more diverse and more inclusive by reducing the cost of earning a Cal Poly degree.
-Although the CSU's Affordable Learning Solutions ("AL$") and AB 798 programs are two different programs supported by the Chancellor's Office grant initiatives, both programs function to reduce student cost for course materials.
-In year 2020 students saved $4,017,898 in textbook costs and 34,840 students benefited from the cost savings.
+The CSU's Affordable Learning Solutions ("AL$") and AB 798 programs are both supported by the Chancellor's Office grant initiatives and both function to reduce student cost for course materials.

 The CSU's two open educational materials grant initiatives (AL$ and AB 798) have similar goals.
 The core purpose of these programs is to support faculty in reducing course materials’ expenses for students while maintaining course quality.
 These serve as a major component of Cal Poly’s efforts to make the campus more diverse, more inclusive, and more academically engaging by making a Cal Poly degree more affordable for students.
 It also contributes to Cal Poly’s Graduation Initiative 2025 by reducing barriers to student progress toward degree completion.
 The AB 798 grant is completed and funds the OER Department Recognition Awards starting in year 2021.